Oil and Natural Gas Corporation: Subsidiaries

-ONGC Sports
+ONGC sports

-ONGC is holding many sport teams, such as athletics, badminton, basketball, boxing, chess, cricket, cue sports, carrom, field hockey, football, kabaddi, shooting, table tennis, tennis, volleyball and wrestling.
+ONGC has held many sport teams, such as athletics, badminton, basketball, boxing, chess, cricket, cue sports, carrom, field hockey, football, kabaddi, shooting, table tennis, tennis, volleyball and wrestling.
 Its football team, ONGC F.C., once played in Indian I-League.

 The basketball team, in particular, is known internationally since several of the players of India's national basketball team have played there.
 These players include Vishesh Bhriguvanshi, Amritpal Singh, Yadwinder Singh, and others.

-Joint Ventures
+Joint ventures

 ONGC Tripura Power Company

 ONGC Tripura Power Company (OTPC) is a joint venture which was formed in September 2008 between ONGC, Infrastructure Leasing and Financial Services Limited and the government of Tripura.
 It has developed a 726.6 MW CCGT thermal power generation project at Palatana in Tripura which supply electricity to the power deficit areas of the northeastern states of the country.
 OTPC has 2 no 9FA machines supplied by GE USA.

 ONGC Petro Additions Limited

-ONGC Petro additions Limited (OPaL), a multi-billion joint venture company was incorporated in 2006, as a Public Limited Company under the Companies Act, 1956, promoted by Oil and Natural Gas Corporation (ONGC) and co-promoted by GAIL and GSPC.
-ONGC owns 49.36% of shares in OPaL, while GAIL has 49.21% per cent and the remaining 1.43% per cent is held by GSPC.
+ONGC Petro additions Limited (OPaL), a multi-billion joint venture company was incorporated in 2006, as a Public Limited Company under the Companies Act, 1956, promoted by ONGCGas Authority of India Limited (GAIL), and Gujarat State Petroleum Corporation (GSPC).
+ONGC owns 49.36% of shares in OPaL, while GAIL has 49.21% per cent and the remaining 1.43% percent is held by GSPC.

-The project began its operation after the inauguration by Prime Minister Narendra Modi in March 2017.
+It's ONGC Petro Additions Dahej Complex at Dahej, Gujarat in PCPIR/SEZ began its operation after the inauguration by Prime Minister Narendra Modi in March 2017.
+The complex, covering 585 hectares (1,446 acres), was founded in 2006 through a collaboration involving the ONGC, Gas Authority of India Limited (GAIL), and Gujarat State Petroleum Corporation (GSPC).
+Construction commenced in 2008, and the complex was officially commissioned in 2017 by Prime Minister Narendra Modi.
+The project involved an investment of around ₹30000 crore and is part of India's first Petroleum, Chemicals and Petrochemicals Investment Region.

-OPaL is setting up a grass root mega Petrochemical project at Dahej, Gujarat in PCPIR/SEZ.
-The complex's main Dual Feed Cracker Unit has the capacity to produce 1100 KTPA Ethylene, 400 KTPA Propylene and the Associated Units consists of Pyrolysis Gasoline Hydrogenation Unit, Butadiene Extraction Unit and Benzene Extraction Unit.
-The Polymer plants of OPaL has 2X360 KTPA of LLDPE/HDPE Swing unit, 1X340 KTPA of Dedicated HDPE and 1x340 KTPA of PP. All the major contracts have been awarded and the construction is in full swing.
+As of 2023, it has an annual production capacity of 1.5 million tons of polymers (1,100 KTPA Ethylene, 400 KTPA Propylene), along with 0.5 million tons of various other petrochemical products using associated units like the pyrolysis gasoline hydrogenation unit, butadiene extraction unit, and benzene extraction unit.